Leaking Oil or Gasoline Tanks

 Protect your investment!

-Before you buy or list a property, schedule an inspection to locate any oil tanks, determine whether they have leaked, and assess other relevant factors that can impact the application of the regulations to the property.
-Cedar Rock will then explain the regulatory requirements that apply to your situation, and outline possible courses of action.
+Before you buy, sell, or list a property, schedule an inspection to attempt to locate any oil tanks, determine whether they have leaked, and assess other relevant factors that can impact the application of the regulations to the property.
+Cedar Rock will then explain the regulatory requirements that apply to your situation and outline possible courses of action.
 This will provide the necessary information to help protect you from the problems and expense that can result from the purchase of a property with a leaking oil tank, or from the delay or loss of a sale.
 Read the site inspections page for more information about site inspections.